yomidevs/local-audio-yomichan/README.md

 git clone https://github.com/Aquafina-water-bottle/local-audio-yomichan.git
 cd local-audio-yomichan

-# You must fill `plugin/user_files` with the audio files, like with step 2.
+# You must fill `plugin/user_files` with the audio files, like with step 2 of the main instructions.
-# If you are on unix and you have already setup the Anki add-on, you can run the commands below:
+# If you are on a *unix OS and you have already setup the Anki add-on, you can run the commands below:
 ln -s ~/.local/share/Anki2/addons21/1045800357/user_files/forvo_files ./plugin/user_files/forvo_files
 ln -s ~/.local/share/Anki2/addons21/1045800357/user_files/jpod_alternate_files ./plugin/user_files/jpod_alternate_files
 ln -s ~/.local/share/Anki2/addons21/1045800357/user_files/jpod_files ./plugin/user_files/jpod_files